collab-project/django-require-license/doc/tutorial.rst

 ----------------------------

 Start by creating and configuring the require.js application.
-If your application is already up and running, you can move on to the :ref:`Django configuration <django-config>` section.
+If your application is already up and running, you can skip to the :ref:`Django configuration <django-config>` section.

 Structure
 ^^^^^^^^^

-For example, in a Django_ project called ``myproject`` there is a require.js application called ``app`` with a directory structure similar to this::
+For this example, in a Django_ project called ``myproject``, there is a require.js application called ``app`` with a directory structure similar to this::